Upington: Wine industry

 Upington's most famous wines are produced by an organisation known as Orange River Cellars.
 The organisation has six depots in the area (all of them on the banks of the Orange River) at Upington, Kanoneiland, Grootdrink, Kakamas, Keimoes and Groblershoop.
 Their wines are exported, inter alia, to Europe and the USA.

 Transportation

 Upington Airport has scheduled flights provided by SA Airlink.
 Due to the combination of high elevation and temperature, one of the airport's runways is 4,900 m long (the fourth longest in the world), and thus allows Boeing 747 and other heavy aircraft to use the airport without limitations on take-off weight.

 In the first half of the 20th century, there was a passenger train service from Cape Town to Upington.
 Until the 1950s, a narrow-gauge railway line (two-foot gauge) ran from Upington to Kakamas and Keimoes, two nearby towns.
 The trains carried passengers and freight, being mainly dried fruit.
 The line to Kakamas was still in use during the November 2010 grape harvest season.

-Shopping
+Public institutions

-Shopping in Upington is characterised by High Street shopping, with most stores located along Scott, Schroder, Nelson Mandela and Mark Streets.
-Upington has a mall, which is the area's first super-regional mall.
-The Kalahari mall is anchored by Game, Checkers, Spar, Woolworths, Tiger Wheel & Tyre and clothing stores, banks and restaurants.
-It is located on the corner of Van Riebeeck and Malherbe Streets.
+There are four libraries that serve the community in Upington, viz, Rosedale Library, Upington Library, Korrektiewe and Forum Library.